 \subsubsection{Trade-offs}

-\begin{enumerate} \item \textbf{Speed vs quality:} Hackathons operated under the themes related to of speeding or accelerating could quickly advance the development work in a specific domain with proper implementation.
-Getting things done fast and quick however does not mean that such hackathons produce quality artifacts, i.e. they might be workaround solutions and need code cleanup or dependency reduction, and thus follow-up work is usually required to ensure the quality of the developed artifacts. \item \textbf{More general vs more specific:} Themes can be very specific, e.g., building an app to monitor occupancy levels in a local shelter, or much more general, e.g., help local governments support sustainability.
+\begin{enumerate}[leftmargin=0.5cm] \item \textbf{Speed vs quality:} Hackathons operated under themes related to speed or acceleration could quickly advance the development work in a specific domain with proper implementation.
+Getting things done fast and quickly, however, does not mean that such hackathons produce quality artifacts, i.e., they might be workaround solutions and need code cleanup or dependency reduction, and thus, follow-up work is usually required to ensure the quality of the developed artifacts. \item \textbf{More general vs more specific:} Themes can be very specific, e.g., building an app to monitor occupancy levels in a local shelter, or much more general, e.g., helping local governments support sustainability.
 Very specific themes can be effective in helping to ensure the work actually serves a useful purpose but runs the risk of not matching up well with the interests of a large group of potential participants.
 More general themes allow more latitude for participants to develop projects that align with their personal interests but run a greater risk of not matching up with a real need.
-To address this tradeoff organizers should make sure they understand the motivations potential participants.
+To address this tradeoff, organizers should make sure they understand the motivations of potential participants.
 To achieve this, they may want to conduct a survey to assess their attitudes toward different theme variations. \end{enumerate}